 The study also draws attention to the change in character of inequalities.
 As tertiary education has entered mass and later even universal phase, inequalities have become more subtle and less discernible as they changed their focus from quantitative to qualitative characteristics.
-Today they affect predominantly access to preferred fields of studies and to prestigious institutions, and later on, also the position on the labour market.
-Hence the importance of focusing not only on access to tertiary education in European countries but on providing a comprehensive analysis of the relationships between family background, access to education, the position of graduates on the labour market and their social status, that is on including also the effects of tertiary education.
+Today they affect predominantly access to preferred fields of studies and to prestigious institutions, and also the ever more differentiated position of graduates on the labour market.
+Hence the importance of focusing not only on access to tertiary education in European countries but on providing a comprehensive analysis of the relationships between social origins, access to education, the position of graduates on the labour market and their social status, that is on including also the effects of tertiary education.
 In the next stage of the project, the EPC will focus on a more detailed comparison of the role of tertiary education between origin and destination.